The topic describes the CyberArk Secrets Provider for Kubernetes.

-You can deploy the Secrets Provider for Kubernetes as follows:
+You can set up the Secrets Provider for Kubernetes as follows:

 The Secrets Provider for Kubernetes is deployed in the same Pod as an application.

-With this option, Kubernetes applications can consume secrets from Conjur from one or more secrets files accessed through a shared, mounted volume in the same Pod as the application container, or directly from Kubernetes Secrets.
+With this option, Kubernetes applications can consume Conjur secrets from one or more secrets files accessed through a shared, mounted volume in the same Pod as the application container, or directly from Kubernetes Secrets.